pixano/pixano-inference/README.md

 # Using Pixano Inference

-Please refer to the Pixano [annotation notebooks](https://github.com/pixano/pixano/tree/main/notebooks/annotation) for information on how to use the inference models provided by this module.
+Please refer to [these Pixano notebooks](https://github.com/pixano/pixano/tree/main/notebooks/models) for information on how to use the inference models provided by this module.

 # Contributing